dashpresshq/archaea/docs/installation/env.md

 # Environment Variables

-Running the `npx hadmean@latest` command for the first time on a project will generate a `.env.local` file there, which will look like this
+Running the `npx hadmean` command for the first time on a project will generate a `.env.local` file there, which will look like this

 ```bash title=".env.local"
 CONFIG_ADAPTOR=json-file